Tonkel/prework-study-guide/README.md

 To use this tool, inspect the page using dev tools by right clicking your mouse then scrolling down to inspect.
 Once there click the console tab to see what topics I learned and a random suggestion of what topic to study.

+## How to contribute
+Please make a pull request with any notes you would like to add and I will review it and approve/deny the request.

 ## Credits
 Me :)